Newcastle High School (Australia): History

 The school occupies the campuses previously occupied by two girls' high schools: Hunter Girls' High School and Newcastle Girls' High School.
 The campus of Newcastle Boys' High School became non-selective and co-educational in 1977 and changed its name to Waratah High School that same year.
 Later it became Waratah Technology High School, then Callaghan College Waratah Technology Campus.
+Prior to the 1989 establishment of Merewether High School as a co-educational academically selective school, students from Newcastle High School consistently enjoyed considerable academic success at both School Certificate (now the Record of School Achievement) and Higher School Certificate (HSC) examinations.